-Bilophodonty: Dental condition in which the cusps of molar teeth form ridges (or lophs) separated from each other by valleys (seen, e.g., in modern Old World monkeys).
+Bilophodonty: Dental condition in which the cusps of molar teeth form ridges (or lophs) separated from each other by valleys (seen, e.g., in modern catarrhine monkeys).

 Catarrhines: Order: Primates; Suborder: Anthropoidea; Infraorder: Catarrhini.
-Group containing Old World monkeys and apes, including humans.
+Group, with origins in Africa and Asia, that contains monkeys and apes, including humans.